wot-oss/tmc/docs/_pages/50-commands.md

 When adding a repository, the entire config may be provided in JSON form, either by giving a file name in
 \<config-file> or the entire JSON as string in \<config-json.
 See `repo show` for example.

+Some configuration parameters can be defined by environment variables.
+To refer to an environment variable, set the value of a parameter to the variable's name prefixed by a '\$', e.g. '\$PROD_TOKEN'.
+This expansion of env variables is supported in the following fields of repository config: 'enabled', 'loc', 'auth' (leaf fields, like 'username'), 'headers' (both header names and values).

 ### File Repositories

 File repo is the primary repo type.